Filbert aphid (Myzocallis coryli)

 - imidacloprid (Admire Pro, generics) at 3.4 to 7 fl oz/A. PHI 7 days.
 REI 12 hr.
 Can be ground-applied or chemigated.
 See label details.

-- oils-Various vegetable (non-mineral) oils are registered and may be useful as postharvest and delayed dormant sprays.
-Essential oil sprays can also be useful in-season.
+- oils-Various vegetable (non-mineral) oils are registered and may be useful as delayed dormant or postharvest and sprays as smothering agents for eggs.
+Botanical oil sprays can also be useful in-season.
 Many of these are OMRI-listed for organic use.
+Active ingredients include cinnamon oil, garlic oil, neem oil, clove oil, peppermint oil, rosemary oil.